S1lkys/Silk/README.md

                           ]8I   88 88     88  Yba
                        YbbdPP   88 88888  88    Y8a

-           Silk is a post Exploitation Rootkit developed by the great SilkySparrow
+           Silk is a post Exploitation Rootkit developed by the great Silky